 Now more than ever, employees and users have more control over the applications they use.
 Data and applications are no longer behind the firewall, and users can connect directly to work applications over the internet using personal owned devices.

 A core tenet of zero trust is that security is not a one-size-fits-all proposition, even within the same organization.
 Zero trust applies anywhere an access decision is made.
 When approaching security design using the zero trust model, it’s easiest to break adoption down into three pillars:

 The massive demand to support remote work and adopt cloud environments amplifies the need for security in the workforce, so that’s where many organizations begin their adoption of a zero trust security.

 Zero trust can be summed up as “never trust; always verify.”
-This security approach treats every access attempt as if it originates from an untrusted network — so access won’t be allowed until trust is demonstrated.
+This approach treats every access attempt as if it originates from an untrusted network — so access won’t be allowed until trust is demonstrated.
 Once users and devices have been deemed trustworthy, zero trust ensures that they have access only to the resources they absolutely need, to prevent any unauthorized lateral movement through an environment.

 Adoption of zero trust can help address common security challenges in the workforce, such as phishing, malware, credential theft, remote access, and device security (BYOD).

 This is done by securing the three primary factors that make up the workforce: users, their devices, and the applications they access.

 Users are the people, such as employees, contractors, partners and vendors, that need access to work applications and systems.